fablabnk/PhaserPedal/CircuitInfo.md

     - 510K resistor: 470K + 47K (or use chunky brown one)
     - we have 510, 390, and 130's in brown chunky type
-154s are too small, need to use a longer footprint 0.9mm between
+154s are too small, need to use a longer footprint 0.9mm between *OR* ignore magical capacitors as they are not used in instructables!

 # Workflow